idelsink/yad2ogg/README.md

 At this moment it uses the following tools:

 -   ffmpeg, for converting the files
--   dialog, for the GUI (if not installed, the terminal mode is still availed)
+-   dialog, for the GUI (if not installed, the terminal mode is still available)

 ## Warning